Opportunity Profile

 COLLEGE OF HUMAN ENVIRONMENTAL SCIENCES

-The College of Human Environmental Sciences (CHES) at The University of Alabama is one of the largest divisions of Human Sciences in the country, enrolling more than to 3,900 students.
+The College of Human Environmental Sciences (CHES) at The University of Alabama is one of the largest divisions of Human Sciences in the country, enrolling more than 3,900 students.
 Throughout its history, CHES has achieved a national reputation for excellence through the quality of its academic programs and faculty, as well as through the success of its graduates.
 A common thread running through each area of study is the determination to improve the quality of life for individuals, families and communities.
 Students graduating from CHES obtain the best of both worlds — a solid liberal arts education and a sound degree from a highly respected professional school.

 UA SCHOOL OF LAW